Trail crossroads sign in Anaga Rural Park

 What if I decide to do the trail without the permit?

-However, fear of financial penalty should not be the main reason why you would not do this trail without the permit.
+Fear of financial penalty should not be the main reason why you would not do this trail without the permit.
 Not exceeding the number of visitors on the trail to more than 45 per day helps to preserve this unique tract of nature.
 This should be enough of a reason for all sensible hikers.

 Leave a Reply